YunoHost/doc/pages/01.administrate/05.install/install.md

 * Plug the ethernet cable (one side on your main router, the other on your board).
     * For advanced users willing to configure the board to connect to WiFi instead, see for example [here](https://www.raspberrypi.org/documentation/configuration/wireless/wireless-cli.md).
-* Plug the SD card
+* Plug the SD card in your board
-* (Optional) You can connect a screen+keyboard directly on your board if you want to troubleshoot the boot process or if you're more comfortable to "see what happens" or want a direct access to the board.[/details]
+* (Optional) You can connect a screen+keyboard directly on your board if you want to troubleshoot the boot process or if you're more comfortable to "see what happens" or want a direct access to the board.
 * Power up the board
 * Wait a couple minutes while the board autoconfigure itself during the first boot
 * Make sure that your computer (desktop/laptop) is connected to the same local network (i.e. same internet box) as your server.